 Subject Co-ordinatorPene Wood

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG

-Prerequisites PHA4PCA.
-Only available to students enrolled in the Bachelor of Pharmacy course (SVPB or RHP or SBPM or SHPM or SBPB or SHPB).
+Prerequisites PHA4PCA and must admitted in the Bachelor of Pharmacy course (SVPB or SHPB).

 Co-requisites PHA4PCB - CO-ASSESSED

-Special conditions Only available to students enrolled in the Bachelor of Pharmacy course.
-Satisfactory placement is required to pass this subject.
+Special conditions Satisfactory placement is required to pass this subject (Hurdle).
 Students must have a current Police check and Working with Children check before attending placement.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||Professional and therapeutic communication||Prescribed||Birks, Chapman & Davis 2015||Oxford University Press|

 |Readings||Inclusive practice for health professionals||Recommended||Davis, Birks & Chapman 2015||Oxford University Press|